kael182/leaflet-map-polygon-click/README.md

   - insert a semicolon ( ; ) at the end of the file

 - Fork this GitHub repository, or create your own, with these files (or equivalent):
-  - index.html (similar to ct.html)
+  - index.html
-  - data.js (similar to ct-towns-density.js)
-  - script.js (similar to ct-script.js)
+  - script.js
   - style.css
+  - ct-towns-density.js  (the data file)

+- in index.html, adjust the reference to the data file
-- Adjust the hover info as needed
+- in script.js, adjust the hover info box text and references as needed
-- Adjust the ranges with http://colorbrewer.org
+- in script.js, Adjust the ranges with http://colorbrewer.org

-Strategy 2:
-- rewrite script to pull data directly from GeoJSON file, OR

-Strategy 3:

-- see CT Mirror workflow to keep map-borders.js separate; how to link data.js?
-- rewrite functions to display borders directly from GeoJSON file, and pull data from CSV